Air Vietnam: Fall of Saigon

 During the Fall of Saigon and the impending invasion of North Vietnam into South Vietnam, Air Viet Nam decided to assist and help all South Vietnamese citizens to escape to neighboring countries.
 Many of their pilots and crew worked long hours ferrying South Vietnamese citizens to Thailand, Taiwan, the Philippines, and other Southeast Asian countries to escape the invading North Vietnamese army.
-One Boeing 707 flew to Taipei (capital of Taiwan) for the use of former President Nguyen Van Thieu and his wife, and close aides had been flown into exile on a CIA C-118 transport.
+One Boeing 707 flew to Taipei for the use of former President Nguyen Van Thieu and his wife, and close aides had been flown into exile on a CIA C-118 transport.
 Thieu was extended the courtesy once in exile of the Boeing jet as he went from first Taiwan, then the United Kingdom, before finally flying onto the United States where it was returned to Pan Am from which it had been leased.
 An Air Vietnam aircraft abandoned at the Songshan Airport was later handed over to a Taiwanese airline.

-One Air Vietnam Boeing 727 was returned to Vietnam from British Hong Kong in early June 1975, by lead pilot Huynh Minh Boong, who had married General Pham Hung's sister.
-Captain Huynh Minh Boong with over 10,000 flight hours, was a pilot on Vietnam Airlines overseas flights due to his IATA credentials, then in early 1980 he was appointed as head of training of Vietnam Airlines, now retired and lives in Ho Chi Minh City.
+One Air Vietnam Boeing 727 was returned to Vietnam from British Hong Kong in early June 1975.

-After the war ended and fall of the Republic of Vietnam, in addition to the facilities previously taken over, the Vietnamese government agreed to confiscate the remaining assets of Air Vietnam and transfer them to the General Department of Civil Aviation for management and use, including 282 airports of the Republic of Vietnam and 14 DC-type aircraft and many other types of transport aircraft.
+After the war ended and fall of the Republic of Vietnam, in addition to the facilities previously taken over, in 1976 the Vietnamese government agreed to confiscate the remaining assets of Air Vietnam and transfer them to the General Department of Civil Aviation for management and use, including 282 airports of the Republic of Vietnam and 14 DC-type aircraft and many other types of transport aircraft.
 Among them were seven Douglas DC-3s, five Douglas DC-4s, two Douglas DC-6s and a Boeing 707.
 In addition, there was a Boeing 727 stranded in Hong Kong.
-At the same time, 2,166 employees of the Civil Aviation Authority, Tan Son Nhat Airport Base and Air Vietnam were called back to work.
+At the same time, 2,166 employees were recalled to service.

-The only commercial jet airplanes transferred from Air Vietnam to Vietnam Airlines are: one Boeing 707 and one Boeing 727-100.
+The only commercial jet aircraft transferred from Air Vietnam to Vietnam Airlines were one Boeing 707 and one Boeing 727-100.